dineshkumares/info_extraction_receipts/README.md

 - Due to the imbalanced dataset, class weights were added to ensure proper learning of weights during backpropagation of the loss.
 - The negative log likelihood loss [NLLLoss function](https://pytorch.org/docs/master/generated/torch.nn.NLLLoss.html) was used with the following weights:

-Following were the weights used to handle the imbalance in the dataset.
+Following were the weights used to handle the imbalance in the dataset. (as undefined is more)

 ```
+Class number distribution in the dataset:
+company: 687
+address: 1677
+invoice: 598
+date: 624
+total: 626
+undefined: 29414

+Weights used to balance class disribution for NLLloss propagation:
 {'company': 8.1577, 'address':3.3419, 'invoice':9.3718, 'date':8.9813, 'total':8.9526, 'undefined':0.1905}

 ```

  3 hidden GCN layers were stacked, the first layer learns 16 different filters (16 different graph connection patterns), and the second layer learn 32 filters, learning to recognize 32 combinations of the 16 patterns learned in layer 1.
 This hierarchical compositionality property, also found in CNN’s, gives the model the power to generalize to unseen layouts.